endgameviable/endgameviable-nextjs/README.md

-This is a presentation layer application that presents structured, timestamped json content.

-It's a blog platform, basically.
+This is the Next.js application that I'm experimenting with as an engine for my Endgame Viable blog site.

+It's a hybrid static/dynamic blog platform, but unlike most static generators, this aims to keep the content completely separate from the source repo.

-Content is read from an s3 bucket of json data, which can be generated however you like, but I use a Hugo project that converts Markdown blog posts into json data pages.
+Content is read from an s3 bucket of json data, which can be generated however you like, but I use [a Hugo project](https://github.com/endgameviable/endgameviable-json) that generates json from Markdown posts with front matter.

-Content can also come from other sources like YAML files, but that's a process the json generator handles.
+I also want to support content from other sources like YAML files, but that's a process the json generator handles.

-These things can all be done with a static site generator (like Hugo), but this project aims to add server-side functionality that's difficult or impossible to do with static sites.
+Site generation from Markdown can be done with a static site generator (like Hugo), but this project also aims to add server-side functionality that's difficult or impossible to do with exclusively static sites.
 Mainly:

 - Search.
+The main thing, really.
+- ActivityPub integration.\*
+- Webmention and icky WordPress Pingback handling.
 - Link redirection.
-- WordPress Pingback handling.
 - Dynamic blogrolls.
-- ActivityPub integration.
+- Protected pages that might require some form of authentication.
 - Maybe comments??
 But probably not.
+I don't want the headaches of hosting comments.
+Better to offload that burden to third parties, imo.

 Using Next.js hopefully allows us to have the best of all worlds: Static page generation for things that don't change, client-side javascript where we can use it, and dynamic server-side rendering for things that need a server.

+\* Someday I'd like the blog server to _be_ an ActiityPub server, but that's too ambitious at present.
+For now, it just integrates with an ActivityPub account via.
+Mastodon-style API calls.
+(Only tested with GoToSocial so far.)

 ## Inspiration

 I searched for a way to do this _without_ writing something of my own, but everything fell short of my requirements.

-Inspiration has been taken from numerous similar Next.js blog projects on github and blog samples in the Next.js docs.
-Some concepts loosely based on ideas in Blot https://github.com/davidmerfield/Blot.
+Inspiration has been taken from numerous Next.js blog projects on github and blog samples in the Next.js docs.
+The concept of separating the content is loosely based on ideas in Blot https://github.com/davidmerfield/Blot.

-And, of course, since we live in 2023, ChatGPT patiently explained numerous Typescript concepts to me, and who knows where _that_ information came from.
+And, of course, since we live in 2023, ChatGPT patiently explained numerous AWS, Next.js, Node.js, and Typescript concepts to me, and who knows where _that_ information came from.

 ## Hosting

-I use AWS Amplify to host this.
+I currently use AWS Amplify to host this, and there's some stuff in here that's specific to aws right now.

-A line like this is vitally important not to forget in the build spec:
+In order for this to work, a line like this is vitally important not to forget in the build spec:

 ```
-- env | grep -e S3_ACCESS_KEY_ID -e S3_SECRET_ACCESS_KEY -e EGV_USER_MASTODON_API_TOKEN >> .env.production
+- env | grep -e S3_ACCESS_KEY_ID -e S3_SECRET_ACCESS_KEY >> .env.production
 ```

-Otherwise the access tokens will not be available and the server-side app won't know how to connect to anything at runtime.
+Essentially it puts selected environment variables from the build environment into the runtime environment.
+Otherwise the access tokens will not be available to the server-side app and it won't know how to connect to anything at runtime.
 See https://docs.aws.amazon.com/amplify/latest/userguide/ssr-environment-variables.html

 It took a LONG time to figure that out so don't forget it!
-(See more below.)
+(More below.)

-## AWS Amplify Setup
+### AWS Amplify Setup

+I wanted to setup everything as infrastructure-as-code so you could just press a single button to create and deploy everything needed to run the site, but alas, you can't do that with AWS Amplify.
+Or at least, it's not documented very well if you can.

+So you have to create an AWS Amplify app manually in the console.

-Apparently you have to create an Amplify service account manually in the Console.
-I tried to make a role with AmplifyAdministrator policies as part of the CloudFormation template but it wouldn't let me select it.
+Apparently you also have to create an Amplify service account manually in the Console.
+I tried to get it to use an account made in a CloudFormation template but it wouldn't ever let me select it.

 ### Build Settings